 Long-Term Benefits of the Pulmonary Rehab Program

-Graduates of the program have access to a rehabilitation gym at Winthrop-University Hospital so they can maintain the benefits of improved breathing after the program ends.
+Graduates of the program have access to a rehabilitation gym at NYU Winthrop Hospital so they can maintain the benefits of improved breathing after the program ends.
 They also receive ongoing assistance through Eager Breathers (EB), a free support group founded by Mara Bernstein, LRT, and Administrative Director of Pulmonary and Sleep Medicine at the hospital.
 Bernstein is devoted to the development and enhancement of advocacy programs for patients with COPD and has a pivotal role in the development and operation of the Pulmonary Rehabilitation Program.

 “Graduates who attend our monthly EB meetings say the biggest benefit they receive is the feeling of inclusiveness and not being alone,” said Ms. Bernstein.
 “It really helps to go somewhere where they can share experiences with others who understand what they are going through.”

 At the monthly EB meetings, which are led by a healthcare specialist, members discuss a wide range of educational topics such as how to communicate with their physician, as well as holistic approaches to treatment and relaxation and stress management techniques.

 A Patient’s Story

 Although 69-year-old James Riegel of Baldwin, NY, has advanced emphysema, he hasn’t been hospitalized with any lung-related complications for over twelve years.
 A retired detective, Riegel attributes his success in managing his condition to NYU Winthrop’s Pulmonary Rehabilitation Program.
 “The Program has drastically improved my life.”